You may be flummoxed and frustrated by them, but SAP Calculations perform a key role in the design of new homes in the UK.

 How Do I Make Sure of a Pass?

-It’s fair to say that developers and architects didn’t pay much attention to SAP in the old days – but since the significant changes in 2005, SAP 2009 and again in 2014, complying with the SAP regulations and in turn Part L of the Building regs has become a whole lot tougher.
-Starting work without a design SAP now leads to a lot more hassle!
+It’s fair to say that developers and architects didn’t need to pay much attention to SAP in the old days – but recent years have brought significant changes to the SAP metrics and Part L Building regs.
+Starting work without a design stage SAP assessment is not an option!

 This is primarily because CO2 emissions targets have tightened enormously – driven as they are by European and UK climate policies.
 An average new build designed just 5 years age is highly unlike to pass the regulations today.